projectatomic/atomic-enterprise-training/eap-beta3.md

     oc delete project demo

+If you quickly go to the web console and return to the top page, you'll see a warning icon that will pop-up a hover tip saying the project is marked for deletion.

 If you switch to the `root` user and issue `oc get project` you will see that the demo project's status is "Terminating".
 If you do an `oc get pod -n demo` you may see the pods, still.
 It takes about 60 seconds for the project deletion